 This segues into a third truth, but let’s first set the record straight.
 Protestantism had and has no monopoly on martyrs.
-I say this less in any spirit of fairness than because, taking nothing away from the courage of these individuals, their heroism and depth of faith can’t easily be separated from realpolitik.
+I say this less in a spirit of fairness than because such heroism and depth of faith aren’t easily separated from realpolitik.
 The conservatives got Hus in the end, but why had he been allowed for so long to preach the gospel according to Wycliffe?
 Because he had the patronage of King Wenceslaus IV, a man with an axe to grind.
-The papal schism early in the fifteenth century, between backers of Gregory XII in Rome and those of Benedict XIII in Avignone, saw Wenceslaus championing Benedict because he feared Gregory would stymie his shot at Holy Roman Emperor.
-When he ordered Bohemia’s clergy, university included, to stay neutral on the schism, the influential Hus – unlike an Archbishop Zajíc who declared for Gregory – ordered his dons to do just that.
+The papal schism early in the fifteenth century, between supporters of Gregory XII in Rome and those of Benedict XIII in Avignone, saw Wenceslaus championing Benedict because he feared Gregory would stymie his shot at Holy Roman Emperor.
+When he ordered Bohemia’s clergy, university included, to stay neutral on the schism the influential Hus, unlike an Archbishop Zajíc who declared for Gregory, ordered his dons to do just that.
 It’s a fascinating story but my point is simply the interplay of power politics and devotion.
-Whatever games Wenceslaus was playing, in assessing Hus and all the others who took their faith to the wire, we have to walk a fine line between credulity and cynicism.
+Whatever games Wenceslaus was playing, in assessing Hus and all the others who took their faith to the wire, we must walk a fine line between credulity and cynicism.
 A stance of generous scepticism is in order.

 Devotion and power are equally entwined in the case of English catholicism’s most celebrated martyr.
 Such is television’s ability to shape our perceptions, it’s hard to set aside in the interests of more grounded assessment Thomas More’s depiction in Wolf Hall by an Anton Lesser who excels at unsympathetic and/or morally complex characters.
 We can fairly conjecture though that More’s positions on a range of interwoven matters, from Tyndale and Bainham (each of whom Cromwell had indeed tried to save) to Henry’s divorce and Anne’s coronation, stem as much from the views of the one time humanist now fearful – it’s a common enough trajectory – of earthly chaos as from unshakeable faith in the Old Religion.
 Can the two even be separated?
 Can we tell brilliant lawyer and wordsmith from canny theologian and intransigent patrician?